 Below: Terry and Dave’s amazing work.

-Well these are all the pictures I have and it took me the hole day to post this all so I hope you all like it and that you guy’s who misted out on this Bonsai extravaganza got some off the positive vibes that we, who were all there took home with us!
+Well, these are all the pictures I have and it took me the whole day to post this all so I hope you all like it and that you guy’s who missed out on this Bonsai extravaganza got some off the positive vibes that we, who were all there took home with us!
 Thanks to all students for trusting us teachers and thanks Tony for organizing this Bonsai heaven every year!
 I had a blast and am fired up for the next weeks!
 I’ll be back!!!!
 Long live the “Burrs Turkey Cats” !!!!
-And dont miss the next edition, I know that I’ll be there again!
+And don’t miss the next edition, I know that I’ll be there again!

 For info about workshop and demo only: firstname.lastname@example.org